UMWEDU/umw-study-sync/_areas of study/latin-american-studies.md

 <!-- Types Custom Fields: -->

 <!-- value-proposition -->
-Complex and colorful, Latin America - and its more than 20 nations - is one of the world's most culturally diverse areas.
-UMW's interdisciplinary Latin American studies minor explores the history, geography, politics, languages, and traditions of Mexico, Central and South America, and the Caribbean, as well as Latinas and Latinos in the U.S. From the temple-topped ziggurats to spicy salsa music, the program fosters understanding of and engagement with a complicated group of cultures long connected to the United States through migration, trade, and more.
+Complex and colorful, Latin America - and its more than 20 nations - is one of the world\'s most culturally diverse areas.
+UMW\'s interdisciplinary Latin American studies minor explores the history, geography, politics, languages, and traditions of Mexico, Central and South America, and the Caribbean, as well as Latinas and Latinos in the U.S. From the temple-topped ziggurats to spicy salsa music, the program fosters understanding of and engagement with a complicated group of cultures long connected to the United States through migration, trade, and more.
 <!-- End value-proposition -->

 <!-- areas-of-study -->
 ## Areas of Study
-UMW's interdisciplinary Latin American studies minor draws from anthropology, geography, history, political science, and Spanish with the goal of providing several approaches to the study of this complex region.
+UMW\'s interdisciplinary Latin American studies minor draws from anthropology, geography, history, political science, and Spanish with the goal of providing several approaches to the study of this complex region.
 Course titles include Culture and Literature of the Caribbean, Latin American Politics, Amazonian Societies, and many more.
 <!-- End areas-of-study -->

 <!-- internships -->
 ## Internships
 Internships are available in the Fredericksburg area at such organizations as Rappahannock Area Regional Adult Education, Bragg Hill Family Life Center, LUCHA Ministries, and Students Helping Honduras.
 Entities offering internships in the Washington, D.C., area include the Smithsonian and the Library of Congress Hispanic Division.
-A complete list of internships available through the University of Mary Washington can be found through the [Office of Academic and Career Services](http://academics.umw.edu/academicandcareerservices/links-to-internship-opportunities/).
+A complete list of internships available through the University of Mary Washington can be found through the [Office of Academic and Career Services]("https://www.umw.edu/careercenter/students/internships/").
 <!-- End internships -->

 <!-- requirements -->